Barbarian F.C.

-The Barbarian Football Club, known as the Barbarians is a British-based invitational rugby union club.
+The Barbarian Football Club, known as the Barbarians, is a British-based invitational rugby union club.
 The Barbarians play in black and white hoops, though players wear socks from their own club strip.
 Membership is by invitation.
 As of 2011, players from 31 countries had played for them.
 Traditionally at least one uncapped player is selected for each match.

 Until rugby union became a professional sport, the Barbarians usually played six annual matches: with Penarth, Cardiff, Swansea and Newport at Easter; a game with Leicester on 27 December and the Mobbs Memorial Match against East Midlands in the spring.
 In 1948, the Barbarians were invited to face Australia as part of the Wallabies' tour of Britain, Ireland and France.
 Although initially designed as a fundraiser towards the end of the tour, the encounter became a popular and traditional fixture.
 Initially played every three years, it has become more frequent in the professional era, with the Barbarians now often playing one of the national teams visiting Britain each autumn.

 On 29 May 2011, at halftime in the Barbarians' match against England at Twickenham, the Barbarians and their founder William Percy Carpmael were honoured with induction to the IRB Hall of Fame.
 A women's team was established in 2017.

 Many rugby clubs around the world are based on the Barbarians model of an invitational scratch team, including the French Barbarians, Australian Barbarians, New Zealand Barbarians and South African Barbarians.

 History

 The Barbarian Club was formed by William Percy Carpmael, who had played rugby for Cambridge University, and had been part of the Cambridge team which had undertaken a tour of Yorkshire in 1884.
 Inspired by the culture behind short rugby tours he organised his first tour in 1889 with Clapham Rovers, which was followed by an 1890 tour with an invitational team calling themselves the Southern Nomads.
-At the time practically every club ceased playing in early March and there were no tours and players just 'packed up' until the following season.
+At the time practically every club ceased playing in early March; there were no tours and players just 'packed up' until the following season.
 In 1890 he took the Southern Nomads – mainly composed of players from Blackheath – on a tour of some northern counties of England.

 His idea – collecting a touring side from all sources to tackle a few leading clubs in the land – received strong support from leading players, particularly ex-university players.
 On 8 April 1890, in Leuchters Restaurant and later at the Alexandra Hotel in Bradford, the concept of the Barbarians was agreed upon.
 The team toured later that year and beat Hartlepool Rovers 9–4 on 27 December in their first fixture.

 The team was given the motto by Walter Julius Carey, former Bishop of Bloemfontein and a former member of the Barbarians: